Overview

 • Sedative medications (CNS depressants) interacts with GRIFFONIA SIMPLICIFOLIA

-Griffonia simplicifolia contains a chemical called 5-HTP that might cause sleepiness and drowsiness.
-Medications that cause sleepiness are called sedatives.
-Taking Griffonia simplicifolia along with sedative medications might cause too much sleepiness.
+Griffonia simplicifolia might cause sleepiness and slowed breathing.
+Some medications, called sedatives, can also cause sleepiness and slowed breathing.
+Taking Griffonia simplicifolia with sedative medications might cause breathing problems and/or too much sleepiness.

 • Tramadol (Ultram) interacts with GRIFFONIA SIMPLICIFOLIA